-Forcing unwanted attention on someone else, particularly in a sexual way, is also a form of bullying.
-Bullying can involve using a third party to tease or torment someone, and can involve complicity which falls short of direct participation.
-Bullying is not confined solely to relationships between young people, but may also occur between employees and pupils.
+Bullying can involve using a third party to tease or torment someone and can involve complicity ("being a bystander") which falls short of direct participation.
+Bullying is not confined solely to relationships between young people but may also occur between employees and pupils.
 At the School, bullying in any form will not be tolerated between pupils, or between employees and pupils.

 The School is committed to the emotional wellbeing of its pupils, takes all allegations of bullying seriously, will investigate each one thoroughly and will take firm action against any behaviour intended to hurt or humiliate others.
-In extreme cases, if it is felt that a criminal offence has been committed (in terms of threatening behaviour or harassment) advice and assistance from the police may be sought.
+In extreme cases, if it is felt that a criminal offence has beencommitted (in terms of threatening behaviour or harassment) advice and assistance from the police may be sought.